 Please call the parish office at 517-448-3811 to make baptism arrangements.

 No matter if you go to confession regularly, or haven’t been in years Fr.
-Joseph Krupp is longing to run to you and welcome you home.
+Todd is longing to run to you and welcome you home.

 First Reconciliation – Confession is a sacrament instituted by Jesus Christ in his love and mercy.
 It is here that we meet the loving Jesus who offers sinners forgiveness for offenses committed against God and neighbor.
 At the same time, Confession permits sinners to reconcile with the Church, which also is wounded by our sins.
 We prepare children in Grade 2 and above for the reception of their first Penance during our Faith Formation Classes on Sundays.